nealmick/bb/README.md

 # :basketball: [NBA Data Cloud!](https://nbadata.cloud/)

 # Project Complexity and Effort Required:
-This tool is not designed for quick wins or easy money.
 Beating Vegas odds is a complex task, and our tool reflects this complexity.
 It's evolved from a simple concept to a sophisticated system with multiple layers and features.
 This is not a typical user-friendly consumer product; it's a data and statistical modeling system, requiring a deep understanding of its intricacies.

 #### Data and Models:
-Our project is divided into two main components: data and models.
+The project is divided into two main components: data and models.
 * Data: We pride ourselves on having one of the most comprehensive datasets available.
-However, it's important to note that our system does not guarantee model accuracy.
-External factors and user options add to the complexity.
-* Models: Initially, the goal was to develop a model that could consistently beat Vegas lines.
-Over time, we've shifted focus to enhancing model development and evaluation tools.
-This includes our model training dashboard, model slots, data feature settings, and RLHF retraining.
-As opposed to a single model.

-#### Capabilities and Limitations:
+Overall we capture short term high frequency momentum data aswell as long term seasonal averages.
+This approach creates wholeistic information at all frequencies, and allows us to map game scores to input data efficiently.
-Our tool is arguably one of the best publicly available machine learning tools for NBA analysis.
-However, it's not a simple "one-click money printer."
-The models do outperform random chance significantly, but understanding and using them effectively is crucial.
+* Models: The platform includes our model training dashboard, model slots, data feature settings, and RLHF retraining. it's important to note that our system does not guarantee model accuracy.
+Our models generally do outperform random chance significantly, but understanding and using them effectively is crucial.

-Do not go into this thinking its an easy way to make money.
-Success with this tool is highly unlikely if you lack a thorough understanding of how to use it effectively.

 <img  src="https://i.imgur.com/KIzXqh6.png"  width="600"  height="400"  />

 <img  src="https://i.imgur.com/LY7u9xB.png"  width="600"  height="300"  />

 <img  src="https://i.imgur.com/bisms9b.png"  width="600"  height="350"  />

 <img  src="https://i.imgur.com/H4ClI69.png"  width="600"  height="300"  />